rorrell/TogglTool2/README.md

 # TogglTool2

-Shows today's entries from Toggl using Node.js with Vue and Express.
+Shows any day's entries from Toggl and any entry's details using Node.js with Vue and Express.
 Also incorporates a refactored approach and build commands!